ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 **The Merge did not change anything for holders/users.**

 _This bears repeating_: As a user or holder of ETH or any other digital asset on Ethereum, as well as non-node-operating stakers, **you do not need to do anything with your funds or wallet to account for The Merge.** ETH is just ETH.
-There is no such thing as "old ETH"/"new ETH" or "ETH1"/"ETH2" and wallets work exactly the same after The Merge as they did before - people tellign you otherwise are likely scammers.
+There is no such thing as "old ETH"/"new ETH" or "ETH1"/"ETH2" and wallets work exactly the same after The Merge as they did before—people telling you otherwise are likely scammers.

 Despite swapping out proof-of-work, the entire history of Ethereum since genesis remained intact and unaltered by the transition to proof-of-stake.
 Any funds held in your wallet before The Merge will are still accessible after The Merge. **No action is required to upgrade on your part.**